chr1swallace/chr1swallace.github.io/1group.md

 <!-- <div style="float:left;margin:0 5px 0 0;" markdown="1"> -->
 <!-- ![portait]({{ "/assets/Loes_small.jpg" }}) -->
 <!-- </div> -->
 [Loes Rutten-Jacobs](http://www.neuroscience.cam.ac.uk/directory/profile.php?lr406) held a British Heart Foundation Immediate Research Fellowship in the [Stroke Research Group](http://www.neurology.cam.ac.uk/neurology-unit-research-groups/stroke-research-group/) of the Department of Clinical Neurosciences, University of Cambridge and was a visiting member of our group during this time.
-She has now moved Bonn, where she continues her research on pathophysiological mechanisms underlying cerebral small vessel disease, using genetic and epidemiologic approaches.
+She has now moved to Bonn, where she continues her research on pathophysiological mechanisms underlying cerebral small vessel disease, using genetic and epidemiologic approaches.

 <div style="clear:both"></div>